Face It — People with ADHD Are Wired Differently

 A few days later, I met an office neighbor.
 When I told him about my problem, he proposed another theory: “Your thermostat doesn’t work.
 My thermostat controls your air conditioner.
 We aren’t really sure if it controls my offices.
 No matter how much I lower it, we’re always too hot.”
 A little more investigation revealed that his thermostat didn’t control my office, and that no one — not even the building’s owners — understood the wiring.

 Understanding how ADHD brains are wired is critical for understanding how to explain and treat the disorder.
 For decades, we weren’t sure how ADHD brains worked, and this led to many misunderstandings about the syndrome.
-Many doctors, therapists, social workers, and coaches tried to teach ADHD children to slow down using the self-control methods that neurotypical children use.
+Many doctors, therapists, social workers, and coaches tried to teach children with attention deficit disorder (ADHD or ADD) to slow down using the self-control methods that neurotypical children use.
 They thought they were programming the right thermostat.

 “Take a deep breath and press the following buttons on your activity thermostat” makes sense if the wiring is standard, but not if the wires are connected differently, as they are in children and adults with ADHD.
 The most current research on brain imaging is starting to let us trace the wiring, so we can untangle the misconceptions that experts, as well as those with ADHD, have about the disorder and the brain.
 Our new understanding of the brain promises to change the way we treat ADHD.